aarora42/DB3200-FinalProject/README.md

 Album and Songs are in a one-to-many relationship, respectively.
 One album can contain many songs and if you delete an album, its songs are also deleted

 ## Portable Enumerations
+The solution contains one enumeration in the Album object.
+Genre is an enumeration with possible values: 'rnb', 'pop', 'rap', 'hipHop', 'country', 'kPop'.
+This is implemented sing MySQL's enum.

 ## User Interface Requirements
+Each of the three objects contain a list screen and an editor screen.
+The list screens display all the records in the object's table.
+It also contains an 'Add' button at the top that creates a new record with default values that can later be edited.
+Each record is clickable.
+The link of the record takes you to the record's editor pade where you can update the record, delete the record, or exit the editor screen using the cancel button.
+The album screen contains a button to songs which displays all the song's in the current album.
+The artist screen contains a button to all the albums belonging to that artist.
+Each link in the album's songs screen and album's artist screen will navigate you to that record's page.